blulady/62415/RESPONSES.md

 #### Rails App URL

-Once you've deployed your Rails app, put the link here: `<app>.fly.dev`
+Once you've deployed your Rails app, put the link here: `https://fly-hiring-email.fly.dev/`
+* Fly made deploying very easy, I was able to deploy almost immediately.
+I was unable to send an email, however, I am willing to continue working on it this weekend if it is allowed